-A responsive repair is assessed as Routine and completed within 20 working days if it causes only minor inconvenience and will have no impact on the safety of a person or property if completed within 20 working days.
-Examples of routine responsive repairs to tenant properties include ease and adjust windows or doors; bath panel repair/replace; gate and fence repairs; blown/misted windows.
+A responsive repair is assessed as routine when it does not fall within the emergency and urgent categories and cannot be deferred until a future cyclical or planned maintenance programme.
+Routine repairs are completed within 20 working days if it causes only minor inconvenience and tenants can reasonably live with for a period of time and will have no impact on the health and/or safety of a person or property if completed within 20 working days.

+Examples of routine responsive repairs to tenant properties include:

+ease and adjust windows or doors